Skip to content

 MCP Server Mode

-• Logging enabled - Errors go to cov_loupe.log in the current directory by default
+• Logging enabled - Tool-execution errors handled by cov-loupe go to cov_loupe.log in the current directory by default; MCP SDK argument-validation failures do not reach cov-loupe's logger

 • Clean error messages - User-friendly messages, no stack traces by default